 Diagnosis and Grading

 The main goal at the Siteman Cancer Center is to get an accurate diagnosis of your condition and decide what treatment is needed.
 Many brain tumors are benign and may only need vigilance.
-If the condition is a form of cancer or precancerous cell, or large enough to press on sensitive structures, specialists here excel in using the technology and depth of experience to make an accurate diagnosis, often down to the genetic level so the best treatment options may be identified.
+If the condition is a form of cancer or precancerous cell, or large enough to press on sensitive structures, specialists here excel in using technology and their depth of experience to make an accurate diagnosis, often down to the genetic level so the best treatment options may be identified.
 The sophisticated immunohistochemistry tests available at Siteman can characterize individual tumors in ways not before possible and still not possible in many community hospitals.

 The determination of benign versus malignant is important.
 Benign tumors tend to have more defined edges and don’t invade surrounding tissues.
 When they need to be removed, surgery is the mainstay.
-Malignant tumors need a more multidisciplinary approach, combining more than one treatment modality.
-Determining the exact condition, and if cancer, the specific type, often takes more than one approach.
+Malignant tumors need a more multidisciplinary approach, combining more than one treatment method.
+Determining the exact condition, and, if cancer, the specific type, often takes more than one approach.
 Diagnosis is often refined by the pathologist working in conjunction with the surgeon during an operative procedure.

 Primary tumors, those originating in the brain or spine, may spread within the central nervous system (brain and spinal cord), but they rarely spread to other parts of the body.
 For treatment, tumors are classified by the type of cell in which the tumor began, the location of the tumor in the central nervous system, and the grade of the tumor.
 Tumor grade is a function of how abnormal the tumor looks under a microscope and how quickly the tumor is likely to grow and spread, both very important factors considered in planning your treatment.